dave-mccollough/dave-mccollough/README.md

 ***
 ### Tools and Technologies
 ---
-These are some of the tools and technologies that I currently use:
+These are some of the tools and technologies that I currently use or have used:

 #### Cloud
 <img title="AWS" alt="AWS" width="40px" src="https://raw.githubusercontent.com/github/explore/main/topics/aws/aws.png">|<img title="Azure" alt="Azure" width="40px" src="https://raw.githubusercontent.com/github/explore/eaef8552d8b082ffafe2bfc8a5023d47da904aac/topics/azure/azure.png">